CODT 1.0 Atlantic

 1. Transforming Ontology Metadata into generic Entity-Relationship metadata

-In the diagram, the same generic ER Metadata Set is the source for both PowerDesigner and Sparx EA metadata sets.
+The same generic ER Metadata Set in the diagram is the Source for PowerDesigner and Sparx EA metadata sets.

 MS-Excel Application

 Any platform and programming language can implement the system, metadata sets, and method.
-Microsoft Excel is the tool of choice to view and analyze tabular data.
+Microsoft Excel is the tool of choice for viewing and analyzing tabular data.
 Every data architect has Excel and knows how to view, search, and filter.
-Hence MS-Excel is not only a fast prototyping tool for the CODT Metadata Sets but also makes the transformation easy to deploy.
+Hence, MS Excel is a fast prototyping tool for the CODT Metadata Sets and makes the transformation easy to deploy.

 In this article, we look at the core of the transformation process: